Report ACC Sexual Misconduct (Title IX)

 How do I report Title IX issues?

 If you believe you or someone has been subjected to (1) sexual harassment by an ACC employee, student, guest or vendor; or (2) any other form of sexual based discrimination under Title IX, you should report such misconduct or file a formal complaint with the Title IX Coordinator listed below.
-Click here to proceed to ACC's complaint webpage where a formal complaint can be submitted.
+Please use this link to submit a Title IX complaint.
+Your complaint can also be submitted anonymously by checking the "Remain Anonymous" box.

 Title IX Coordinator